 WHAT SHOULD WE DO DURING CONTRACTIONS!!

-The time between contractions before going to hospital will be very regular and strong.
-In this time an expectant should call her midwife or doctor, and remember if a contractions is called strong when a woman can’t talk through it.
-She will ask him some several questions to take decision that if it is the time to go to hospital and to be examined.
-And lastly remember, a contractions may be strong enough but a mother is the strongest woman.
+The time between contractions before going to the hospital will be very regular and strong.
+In this time an expectant should call her midwife or doctor, and remember if a contraction is called strong when a woman can’t talk through it.
+She will ask him some several questions to make a decision that if it is the time to go to a hospital and to be examined.
+And lastly remember, a contraction may be strong enough but a mother is the strongest woman.